skateinmars/github-mates/README.md

 github-mates
 ============

-Simple app for experiencing the github API
+Simple app for experimenting with the github API

 LICENSE